 Luther’s criticism of the Jews was theological not biological or political.
 He had no concept of ethnic superiority or a desire to witness the extermination of the Jewish race.
 The Holocaust was rooted in an entirely different motivation.
 Nazism was not angered by the Jewish rejection of Jesus as the Messiah, but simply by the Jewishness of the Jews.

 Furthermore, it was not Luther’s desire to rob Jews of prosperity.
 He simply did not want them to be prosperous in Germany, and believed that their prosperity had not been achieved by ethical means.
-Right or wrong, Luther believed that Jews were taking advantage of Christians in the commerce sector of society and wanted to see them stopped.
+Right or wrong, Luther believed that Jews were taking advantage of Christian nations in the commerce sector of society and wanted to see them stopped.
 In his mind, because of immoral business practice, Jews should be forced to return to agriculture where one cannot cheat the land.
 There they would earn what they earn by the honest work of the sweat of their brow not by chicanery.

 Roland Bainton concurs when he says that Luther’s criticism of the Jews was: